powplowdevs/SpyView/README.md

 **SpyView** is a browser extension that lets you see what’s happening behind the scenes as you browse the web.

-It monitors tracking and fingerprinting attempts in real-time, scores their risk level, and gives you a simple view of which domains are trying to follow your activity, all processed locally in your browser.
+It monitors tracking and fingerprinting attempts in real-time, scores their risk level, and gives you a simple view of which domains are trying to follow your activity — all processed locally in your browser.

 ---